JoseAntonioRodriguez/pyBlueVia/docs/index.rst

 Release v\ |version|.

-pyBlueVia is an :ref:`MIT Licensed <mit>` library, written in Python, for making easier the usage of `BlueVia <http://bluevia.com>`_ API.
+pyBlueVia is an :ref:`MIT Licensed <MIT>` library, written in Python, for making easier the usage of `BlueVia <http://bluevia.com>`_ API.

 pyBlueVia implements an :class:`~.bluevia.Api` class which wraps the BlueVia API, offering methods for: